MikhaD/wordle/README.md

 # Bugs
 - Definition frequently fails to be fetched
-- Mode symbol not in the correct place on different sized screens
+- Not reactive enough, goes offscreen on mobile
 - Number of guesses not being recorded properly
+- ~~Board does not scale~~
+- ~~Mode symbol not in the correct place on different sized screens (Make it part of the board so that it stays behind it)~~
 - ~~Game not refreshing on reload where it should be (may require saving last on in game state)~~
 </details>